Digital Dissemination of Archival Collections

 - The efficiency of the project, as judged by the likely output versus costs (cost per unit).
 (15 percent)

-- Effectiveness of the dissemination plans for the digitized materials and project methods.
+- Effectiveness of the dissemination plans for the digitized materials and project methods and of the long-term preservation plans for the digital surrogates.
 (15 percent)

 Application Review Process